halieute/Mormyridae_family/book/markdown.md

 ## Introduction

-Mormyridae (elephantfishes) represent one of Africa's most ecologically significant freshwater fish families, renowned for their electrosensory capabilities and role as bioindicators in river ecosystems.
-In the Niger River basin, these species face unprecedented threats from habitat degradation, overfishing, and climate change impacts.
-Yet comprehensive studies integrating their morphometrics, population dynamics, and conservation needs remain scarce.
+Mormyridae (elephantfishes) represent one of Africa's most ecologically significant freshwater fish families, renowned for their electrosensory capabilities and role as bioindicators in river ecosyste[...]

 This book synthesizes a decade of field research to address this critical gap.
-Through systematic analysis of standard length (SL), total length (TL), total weight (TW), and growth type classifications, we provide the first holistic examination of Mormyridae ecology in the Niger River.
-Our findings establish essential baselines for sustainable management while revealing novel insights into growth polymorphism patterns previously undocumented in West African populations.
+Through systematic analysis of standard length (SL), total length (TL), total weight (TW), and growth type classification[...]

 ## Who is This Book For?